 Surgical errors are far more common than you might suspect.
 The National Institutes of Health (NIH) published a study in which 1,108 elective neurosurgeries were analyzed.
 The researchers found 2,684 errors in 87.1 percent of these cases.
 Of these medical mistakes made during surgery, 22.6 percent were considered major errors and 78.5 percent were deemed preventable.

 If you have suffered serious injuries because of a surgical error, your best course of action is to consult with one of our medical malpractice attorneys.
-Each of the five trial lawyers at The Colleran Firm has years of experience.
+Each of the Philadelphia surgical error lawyers at The Colleran Firm has years of experience.
 Our founding attorney, James E. Colleran, Sr., has been handling medical malpractice cases with a history of success for more than 40 years.

 Causes of Medical Mistakes